Court docs: 15-year-old arrested in connection to downtown armed robberies, assault at South Hill Rite Aid

 One witness told authorities the two fled west and grouped up with other younger males near the downtown library.

 The juvenile suspect arrested last week is said to be involved in all three incidents.
-Police located the 15-year-old suspect at his home at the address on Ninth Avenue where the cellphone robbed from the victim in Riverfront Park earlier was tracked to based on runaway calls from his parents.
+Police located the 15-year-old suspect at his home at the address on Ninth Avenue to which the cellphone robbed from the victim in Riverfront Park earlier was tracked, based on runaway calls from his parents.

 Police are still investigating.